Music of North Carolina: Punk rock and metal

-Raleigh-Durham-Chapel Hill was a regional center for punk rock in the late 70s, due to its large number of college students.
+Raleigh-Durham-Chapel Hill was a regional center for punk rock in the late 1970s, due to its large number of college students.
 The first wave of bands were more power-pop than punk, and included Peter Holsapple & the H-Bombs, Sneakers, Secret Service, Nevermind, and Chris Stamey and the dBs.
 The punks arrived shortly after with 'th Cigaretz, The Dads, the Bad Checks, Butchwax, The X-Teens, Human Furniture, and the Junkie Sluts.
 Later hardcore punk bands included Corrosion of Conformity, No Labels, Colcor, UNICEF, Stillborn Christians, DAMM, Bloodmobile, Subculture, Sacred Cows, Ugly Americans, 30 Foot Beast, Sodium Citrate, Mission DC, the Celibate Commandos, Rights Reserved, DLW, Creeping Flesh, Time Bomb, Stations of the Cross, A Number of Things, and Oral Fixation.

+In 2017, the punk band The Muslims was formed in Durham, North Carolina as a reaction to the election of Donald Trump.

 Some other notable Heavy Metal acts from North Carolina are Alesana, Weedeater, Divided by Friday, Buzzoven, Daylight Dies, ASG, Between the Buried and Me, Wretched, Space Age Polymers Co (SAPCO), Confessor, and Schuylar Croom from Wilmington, who was a founder of the rock and roll band He is Legend.

-At the same time, Charlotte had its own punk rock scene, with bands like Antiseen, Judas Bullethead, Social Savagery, and Influential Habits.
+At the same time, Charlotte had its own punk rock scene, with bands such as Antiseen, Judas Bullethead, Social Savagery, and Influential Habits.

 Christian pop punk band Philmont also originates from Charlotte.